ranibb/market-watch/README.md

 # Derayah Market Watch: A Blueprint for Modern Front-End Architecture

-A professional-grade, single-page application (SPA) built to showcase a robust and scalable front-end architecture using Vue 3, Pinia, TypeScript, and the PrimeVue component library.
-This project serves as a comprehensive blueprint for building modern, feature-rich, and maintainable web applications.
+A professional-grade, **micro-frontend shell application** built to showcase a robust and scalable architecture using Vue 3, Pinia, TypeScript, and PrimeVue.
+This project serves as a comprehensive blueprint for building modern, feature-rich, and maintainable web applications using an enterprise-grade, multi-repository setup.

 **Live Demo:** [https://stunning-moonbeam-f11193.netlify.app/](https://stunning-moonbeam-f11193.netlify.app/)